BoodskapPlatform/boodskap-ui/README.md

 To change the UI port, update the server property

 #### Note
-If you are downloading the platform (or) running in our own dedicated server.You may have to change the `boodskap` and `mqtt` property
+If you are downloading the platform (or) running in our own dedicated server.
+You may have to change the `boodskap` and `mqtt` property

 ### Build Properties
 Once all the changes done in property file.
 Execute a command